kscalelabs/kbot_vr_teleop/README.md

   - `gstreamer.py`
   - `deploy_from_queue`

-### Intermediate computer (can also be run on the K-Bot, but the raspberry pi gets way too slow when running both software encoding for the video stream and the invserse kinematics)
+### Intermediate computer (can also be run on the K-Bot, but the raspberry pi struggles to encode the video stream while doing invserse kinematics and running a policy).
+Running the signaling server on the pi would also need a refactor of the https proxy logic since it assumes the web server and signaling server use the same IP.

 Setup:
   - Install `uv`
   - Clone this repo
   - Install `node`
   - cd into `webxrtest` and `npm i`
-  - Change hard-coded IP address of the robot throughout the codebase
-  - In a separate terminal, `uv run src/kscale_vr_teleop/signaling.py`

 Commands to run:
   - cd into `webxrtest` and `npm run start-https`